We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Dairy: nonfat cheese, skim or plant-based milk, nonfat yogurt

-On the other hand, foods that are high in WW points for all groups or may fall into the red category on Noom include:
+On the other hand, foods that are high in WW points or may fall into the red category on Noom include:

 - Protein: bacon, sausage, fried meats, hamburgers, nuts, and seeds